zengbing15/lumos_doc/docs/tutorials/installLumos.md

 A Lumos package can be installed by using the `yarn add @ckb-lumos/<package name> ` command according to the application requirements.

-The following example installs the indexer, the common-scripts, the config-manager packages and their dependencies for the project.
+The following example installs the Lumos RocksDB backed indexer, the common-scripts, the config-manager packages and their dependencies for the project.

 ```shell
 $ yarn add @ckb-lumos/indexer@0.16.0 @ckb-lumos/common-scripts@0.16.0 @ckb-lumos/config-manager@0.16.0